The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 The unfinished thoughts at the beginning and end are directed at Akio.
 Every other topic relates either to sex or to Anthy—including the ones about forgetting, since Anthy is what she has forgotten.
 Her babble that is so confused on the surface makes largely clear metaphorical sense.
 Watching it with understanding feels different from watching it in confusion.

 Her babble previews the sex she’s about to experience, in logical order.
 She’s thinking ahead to an extent.
 Utena is the fish that has been caught and is about to be devoured—she associates food with sex.
 The metaphor reappears in the shadow play of episode 35 about catching any fish.
 Boiling the bitter phallic asparagus—is about to happen; afterward it will be soft.
 The omelet is made of eggs and relates to pregnancy.
 Nanami’s Egg prepared us for it.
 The sandwich contains its ingredients and sounds to me like a condom; it keeps the mayonnaise inside.
 She expresses uncertainty after mentioning the sandwich, “What should I do?
 What would be good?”
 That salmon, asparagus, mayonnaise, and omelet concoction... doesn’t sound like food to me, but it does sound like a mashup of sex metaphors, and they are in a meaningful order.
-She’s the fish, then add the phallus, then her new prince’s white semen to fertilize the egg, and she might get pregnant.
+She’s the fish, then add the phallus, then her lover’s white semen to fertilize the egg, and she might get pregnant.

 Iris outlines tell whether Utena is taking in new information.
 At the start of Utena’s babble, she has a heavy outline.
 She is talking about irrelevant stuff and not paying attention to her situation; she sees nothing new.
 I think she is actively distracting herself from her situation, to minimize the distress of her misgivings.